Learn how to guide kids in calming mindfulness with these free mindfulness meditation scripts for kids.

 Keep your voice off, because every person thinks about something different, and we want to be respectful of everybody’s thoughts.
 I will pause now and then to let you THINK but make sure you keep your thoughts in your head so you don’t disturb anyone else.

-Here are some guided imagery meditations to try with your kids in school, in a studio or at home.
+Here are some guided imagery meditation scripts for kids to try with your kids in school, in a studio, or at home.

 A Butterfly Alights